AdobeDocs/cc-libraries-api-samples/quick-start-curl/readme.md

 In the script, replace the `<API_KEY_HERE>` and `<TOKEN_HERE>` placeholders with your API key and bearer token.
 Do not include the surrounding angle brackets (`< >`) in your final script.

-See the Getting Your Developer Credentials tutorial to learn how to get values for these credentials.
+See the [How To Get Your Developer Credentials](https://www.adobe.io/creative-cloud-libraries/docs/integrate/setup/developer-credentials/) tutorial to learn how to get values for these credentials.

 ### 2. Run the sample